Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>All I3S profiles support outputting 3d content in two modes - <i>Global</i> or  <i>Local</i> modes.
 In <i>Global</i> mode only EPSG code 4326 (WGS84) is the supported coordinate system for both index and vertex positions and SHALL be represented as longitude, latitude, elevation.
 In <i>Local</i> mode all geodetic CRS (including cartesian coordinate systems) are allowed.
 The only requirement is that both index and position vertex SHALL have the same CRS.</p>

 <p> All I3S layers indicate the coordinate system via the <code>spatialReference</code> property in the <a href="_6_2">3dSceneLayerInfo</a> resource.
 This property is normative.</p>

+<p> The <a href="../profiles/common/docs/spatialReference.md">Spatial Reference</a> object is common to all i3s profile types.

 <h3><a name="_3_1">Height Models</a></h3>